 Structurally, cementum can be divided into acellular and cellular.
 However, there is no functional difference between the two.

 This type of Cement, which covers the apical third of the tooth root, contains cementocytes, is less calcified, and covers a small part of the tooth.

 The Clinical Significance

-This rupture most often occurs at the point where the cementum joins the dentin but may also be at the cementum or dentin.
+This rupture most often occurs when the cementum joins the dentin but may also be at the cementum or dentin.

-If the Cément does not cover the cervical part of the tooth root, after gingival resorption, the very sensitive dentin remains uncovered in the neck of the tooth.
+If the Cement does not cover the cervical part of the tooth root after gingival resorption, the very sensitive dentin remains uncovered in the neck of the tooth.